 If you’re leaving New York because you want to get a better job and make a career, consider moving to Seattle, Washington.
 Unlike other areas and countries in the world, the migration rate of Seattle continues to soar, with more and more jobs offered to its locals.
-Business tycoons from different parts of the world such as Amazon, Starbucks, and Microsoft have its own headquarters in this city.
+Business tycoons from different parts of the world such as Amazon, Starbucks, and Microsoft have their headquarters in this city.
 No matter what your passions and interests are, you’ll surely find a suitable job here in Seattle.

 2. Minneapolis, Minnesota

-When you move to Minneapolis, you can still enjoy the culture and entertainment of the city (similar to what you can experience from New York), without compromising your budget for your monthly rent.
+When you move to Minneapolis, you can still enjoy the culture and entertainment of the city (similar to what you can experience in New York), without compromising your budget for your monthly rent.
 Unlike New York City, the commodities in Minneapolis aren’t high-priced, allowing you to live comfortably even if you only earn $3,000 a month.

 3. Austin, Texas

 Some people decide to stay in New York because of how lively the city is.
 The locals in New York will have a wide variety of options to choose from whenever they want to entertain themselves.
 You can still experience the same (or even better) once you move from New York and decide to buy or rent a real estate property in Austin, Texas.
 This city is very similar to New York, that’s why ex-new Yorkers love moving here.

 Because living in Austin is affordable compared to New York, moving here might help you in buying a home that fits your budget.
 Aside from the affordability of the commodities, Austin, Texas often has excellent weather.
 It’s usually warm and sunny in this city.